kyro46/elateXam/README.md

 This repository contains the complete code of a GPL v2 licensed eAssessment solution suitable for exams in an educational context.

+# elateXamMoodle - Open Source Questionpoolmanagement #

+The elateXamMoodle-directory contains a modified moodle 2.3 with
+* simplified and new questiontypes
+* advanced metadata-options
+* metasearch
+* exam creation and configuration in a new course-type
+* automated export management and creation for use with elateXam

+More Information: [iAssess.Sax] (http://www.uni-leipzig.de/~allpaed/wiki/doku.php?id=projekt2012:bericht)

 Subprojects
 ===========

 * taskmodel
-    - embeddable components (api, reference implementation, addons)
+    - embeddable components (api, reference implementation, transformator, addons)
 * examserver
     - Struts 1/JSP based server, runs in Jetty or Tomcat
 * taskmodel-log